jianqiaozhu/jianqiaozhu.github.io/about.md

 ---

-Hi there, I'm a M.Sc.
-[Behavioural and Economics Sciences](http://www2.warwick.ac.uk/fac/sci/psych/study/bes/) student at Warwick University.
+Hi there, I'm a PhD student of Psychology at University of Warwick.
-Before, I have completed my bachelor degree in Economics at the University of Nottingham.
+Before, I completed a master in Behavioral Economics at the same institution and a bachelor in Economics at the University of Nottingham.

 I've worked on Computational Modeling for a few years as part of my research with data collected from human to nonhuman subjects.